Wie Sie Ihre Immunität durch Ernährung und Lebensstil verbessern können

 Which vitamins do I need for a healthy immune system?

-Antibodies in your blood can prevent germs from entering.
+Zurück zum InhaltAntibodies in your blood can prevent germs from entering.
 A wide variety of vitamins and minerals - including vitamins A, C, D, and E - are all involved in keeping your immune system primed.
 And all of these come from different healthy foods.
 Some of the most important are:

-Vitamin A - The main source of vitamin A in your diet is beta carotene.
+Vitamin A - The main source of Vitamin A in your diet is beta carotene.
 This multifunctional vitamin not only improves immunity, it may even help protect against cancer.
 Carrots are a fabulous source of vitamin A. But any orange, red or yellow veg, along with broccoli and peas, can top up your levels.

 Vitamin C This vitamin helps shore up the barrier provided by your skin, nose and mouth, stopping germs getting in.
 As if that weren't enough, it also strengthens the ability of your immune system to eat up invading germs.
-Along with oranges, lemons and limes, broccoli, Brussels sprouts, spinach and pepper are high in vitamin C.
+Along with oranges, lemons and limes, broccoli, Brussels sprouts, spinach and pepper are high in Vitamin C.

-Vitamin D - Long known to contribute towards healthy bones and guarding against osteoporosis - thinning of the bones - vitamin D also plays an important part in your immune system.
+Vitamin D - Long known to contribute towards healthy bones and guarding against Osteoporose - thinning of the bones - vitamin D also plays an important part in your immune system.
 Unlike other vitamins, it's almost impossible to get enough from your diet.
 Take a 10 microgram supplement daily from October-March - or all year round if you don't get out much into the sun.

 Selenium - This immune-boosting mineral is found in sunflower seeds, offal, seafood and Brazil nuts.